Systems with large flexible server pools: Instability of "natural" load balancing: Fluid model

-\begin{proof} Given property \eqref{eqn:assumptions on A, S}, the probability $1$, u.o.c., convergence along a subsequence to a Lipschitz continuous set of functions easily follows.
-The only non-trivial properties of a fluid model that need to be verified for the limit are \eqref{eqn:fluid algorithm}.
+where the limiting trajectory (on the right-hand side) is a fluid model. \end{theorem} \begin{pf} Given property (\ref{eqnassumptionsonA,S}), the probability $1$, u.o.c., convergence along a subsequence to a Lipschitz continuous set of functions easily follows.
+The only nontrivial properties of a fluid model that need to be verified for the limit are (\ref{eqnfluidalgorithm}).
 Let us consider a regular time $t$: namely, such that all the components of a limit trajectory have derivatives, and moreover the minimums and maximums over any subset of components have derivatives as well.
 Consider a sufficiently small interval $[t,t+\Delta t]$, and consider the behavior of the (fluid-scaled) pre-limit trajectory in this interval.
-Then, it is easy to check that the conditions \eqref{eqn:fluid algorithm} on the derivatives must hold; the argument here is very standard -- we omit details. \end{proof}
+Then, it is easy to check that the conditions (\ref{eqnfluidalgorithm}) on the derivatives must hold; the argument here is very standard---we omit details. \end{pf}